 We know more about the devotion to St. Blaise by Christians around the world than we know about the saint himself.
 His feast is observed as a holy day in some Eastern Churches.
 In 1222, the Council of Oxford prohibited servile labor in England on Blase’s feast day.
 The Germans and Slavs hold him in special honor, and for decades many United States Catholics have sought the annual St. Blaise blessing for their throats.

 We know that Bishop Blaise was martyred in his episcopal city of Sebastea, Armenia, in 316.
-The legendary Acts of St. Blaise were written 400 years later.
-According to them Blaise was a good bishop, working hard to encourage the spiritual and physical health of his people.
+The legendary Acts of St. Blase were written 400 years later.
+According to them Blase was a good bishop, working hard to encourage the spiritual and physical health of his people.
 Although the Edict of Toleration (311), granting freedom of worship in the Roman Empire, was already five years old, persecution still raged in Armenia.
 Blaise was apparently forced to flee to the back country.
 There he lived as a hermit in solitude and prayer, but he made friends with the wild animals.
 One day a group of hunters seeking wild animals for the amphitheater stumbled upon Blaise’s cave.
 They were first surprised and then frightened.
 The bishop was kneeling in prayer surrounded by patiently waiting wolves, lions and bears.

-Agricolaus, governor of Cappadocia, tried to persuade Blaise to sacrifice to pagan idols.
+Agricolaus, governor of Cappadocia, tried to persuade Blase to sacrifice to pagan idols.
 The first time Blaise refused, he was beaten.
 The next time he was suspended from a tree and his flesh torn with iron combs or rakes.
 (English wool combers, who used similar iron combs, took Blaise as their patron.
 They could easily appreciate the agony the saint underwent.)
 Finally, he was beheaded.